TimonDessauQwQ/FireTide/README.en.md

 After 2 years, Fire Tide survived the tyranny of Antide and became independent!

-Let FireTide be a web page,let it have more features,Let us persevere and achieve the most beautiful tide!!
+Let FireTide and Source Tide be a web page,let it have more features,Let us persevere and achieve the most beautiful tide!!

 ### Before